-To connect your phone to a mobile network, you'll need an active SIM.
+You can connect your phone to a mobile network with an active nano SIM card or eSIM.
 Without one, you’ll see a “No SIM card” message.

-If you buy a Pixel 2 phone on the Google Store:
+If you buy a Pixel phone on the Google Store:

-If you need a SIM card
+Use a nano SIM card

-You can move your current phone's nano SIM card to your Pixel phone instead of getting a new one.
+- You can move your current phone's nano SIM card to your phone instead of getting a new one.

 With your phone off:

 - Into the small hole on the phone's left edge, insert the SIM ejection tool.

 Tip: On Pixel 3 (2018), the SIM card slot is on the phone's bottom edge.